Montoursville Area School District

-The Montoursville Area School District (MTV) is a small, rural public school district in Lycoming County.
+The Montoursville Area School District (MASD) is a small, rural public school district in Lycoming County.
 The district serves the borough of Montoursville, plus the townships of Fairfield, Upper Fairfield, Eldred, Gamble, Cascade, and Plunketts Creek.
 The district encompasses approximately 189.8 sqmi.
 According to 2000 federal census data, it serves a resident population of 13,512.
 By 2010, the US Census Bureau reported the district's population declined to 13,209 people.
 The educational attainment levels for the Montoursville Area School District population (25 years old and over) were 92% high school graduates and 22.8% college graduates.

 Montoursville Area School District operates four schools: Loyalsock Valley Elementary School, Lyter Elementary School, C.E.
 McCall Middle School, and Montoursville Area High School.
-High school students may choose to attend Lycoming County Career and Technical Center for training in the construction and mechanical trades.
+High school students may choose to attend Lycoming Career and Technology Center for training in the construction and mechanical trades.
 The BLaST Intermediate Unit IU 17 provides the district with a wide variety of services like specialized education for disabled students and hearing, speech and visual disability services and professional development for staff and faculty.